7 min read

 Here is some technology you should consider for your municipality when taking action to improve your disaster preparedness:

-• Online CERT Volunteer Registration: Make applying to join a CERT as simple as possible for constituents.
+Make applying to join a CERT as simple as possible for constituents.
 Digital volunteer registration will allow constituents to join in with a few simple clicks.
 Utilize digital forms to quickly register spontaneous volunteers who are not members of the CERT but nonetheless seek to volunteer their time in the aftermath of a disaster to do things like debris removal and food/clothes distribution.

-• Communication platforms: Local governments should coordinate a communication line that will allow for easy contact with CERTs, emergency personnel, and community-members.
+Local governments should coordinate a communication line that will allow for easy contact with CERTs, emergency personnel, and community-members.

-• GIS Mapping Software: In the wake of the storm, CERTs and government officials will need to assess the situation as quickly as possible, so that your local government can determine what issues are top priorities before applying for federal relief funds.
 Geographic Information System (GIS) Mapping will allow officials to make note of damages in-real-time on a 3D map, and inform the public of the locations of emergency infrastructure such as triage centers, shelters, food distribution sites, and FEMA assistance resources.

-• Automated permitting software: CERT volunteers should actively push constituents on the importance of using disaster resistant materials and techniques when building.
+CERT volunteers should actively push constituents on the importance of using disaster resistant materials and techniques when building.
 Allowing residential and commercial builders to quickly file permits online will expedite the process and encourage more constituents to build disaster resilient infrastructure, homes, and businesses.

 To learn more about how cloud-based government management software can help with resilience and disaster preparedness, schedule a consultation.